pjl4/moviesFrontend/README.md

 ## Problems & Difficulties:

-1.It was difficult to get the API to link with the frontend of the app.
+1. It was difficult to get the API to link with the frontend of the app.
-2.Calculating the ratings to have it sync up with the current page was a challenge.
+2. Calculating the ratings to have it sync up with the current page was a challenge.
-3.Working on different branches caused some confusion for us when we had to save and merge then get the correct version of our app.
+3. Working on different branches caused some confusion for us when we had to save and merge then get the correct version of our app.
-4.Some fetch calls we made were not initially functioning as we had hoped.
+4. Some fetch calls we made were not initially functioning as we had hoped.

 ## Future Additions: